leywino/groovy_music_player/assets/privacy.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 13-01-2022
+This policy is effective as of 2023-01-16

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at connect muhammadarshadv2@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at arshadkotakaran2@gmail.com.